-We expect that a majority of our 2020 U.S. sales of gammaCore will be made pursuant to our qualifying contract on the FSS and open market sales to individual VA facilities.
+We expect that a majority of our 2021 U.S. sales of gammaCore will be made pursuant to our qualifying contract on the FSS and open market sales to individual VA facilities.
 Our status as a contractor on FSS means that we are obligated to comply with a variety of federal procurement laws, regulations, and contract terms that require commercial price disclosures, commercial-to-federal price indexing, and compliance with various federal programs.
 Furthermore, as a federal contractor, we are also subject to contractual remedies and potential administrative, civil, and criminal damages and penalties for noncompliance with contract terms, overbilling, or misconduct.
 The cost of maintaining compliance with these requirements could adversely impact us and our business and complying with these requirements could divert managerial and financial resources.
 Additionally, failure to comply could result in us being excluded from the opportunity to renew existing federal contracts or to bid on federal future contracts for a period of time lasting up to several years.
 Any of these contingencies could have a material adverse effect on our business, financial condition and results of operations.

-Our potential revenue in the United Kingdom is substantially dependent on government funding arrangements
+Our potential revenue in the United Kingdom is substantially dependent on government funding arrangements and changes in such government policy could cause material harm to our business.

-In the United Kingdom, a recent award from the Innovation Technology Payment Program of the NHS and evidence-based recommendations published in December 2019 by NICE offer the potential for us to generate revenue from the treatment of CH.
-This is the primary commercial channel from which our United Kingdom revenue is derived.
-The cost of compliance with applicable U.K. laws and regulations could negatively harm us and our business.
+In the United Kingdom, an award from the NHS called the Innovation Technology Payment Program, or ITP, offers the potential for us to generate revenue from the treatment of CH.
+This award, which has been extended until March 2021, is the primary commercial channel from which our United Kingdom revenue is derived and is supported by a December 2019 recommendation for the use of gammaCore in CH from the National Institute for Health and Care Excellence, or NICE, as well as an adaptation of the NICE recommendation for NHS Scotland by Health Improvement Scotland.
+The cost of compliance with applicable UK laws and regulations could negatively harm us and our business.
 Additionally, the government funding arrangements provided by the NHS and NICE could be withdrawn if we do not comply with the terms and conditions of such arrangements, or if the programs are not extended or curtailed.
-Any of these contingencies could have an adverse effect on our potential U.K. revenue.
+Finally, NHS England has announced the launch of a new funding mechanism known as the MedTech Funding Mandate, or MTFM, in April 2021.
+Transition from the ITP to the MTFM could result in disruptions to our business in the United Kingdom.
+Any of these contingencies could have an adverse effect on our potential UK revenue.

-We rely on third parties to conduct and support our clinical trials and investigator - initiated trials, and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such trials.
+We rely on third parties to conduct and support clinical trials and investigator - initiated trials, and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such trials.